Opioid Reporting

 Emergency department visits

-From January 1 to December 31, 2022, there were 147 visits by Halton residents to an emergency department in Ontario for a confirmed opioid overdose.
-This is lower than the number of visits that occurred during 2021 (155 visits), 2020 (158 visits) or 2019 (204 visits).
-However, data from 2022 are preliminary and subject to underreporting.
+There were 97 visits by Halton residents to an emergency department in Ontario for a confirmed opioid overdose from January 1 to November 30, 2025.
+This is lower than the number of visits that occurred during this period in 2024 (115 visits) or 2023 (139 visits).
+Data for April 2025 onwards are preliminary and subject to underreporting.

 Opioid-related deaths